 Available grant funds are competitively awarded to selected applicants and are issued in the form of a sponsorship in three (3) separate payments.

-- A one-day event, a multi-day event occurring on consecutive days, or a related series of events over an extended period
+- Be a one-day event, a multi-day event occurring on consecutive days, or a related series of events over an extended period;

-- Inclusive (no limits on who may purchase tickets or attend)
+- Be inclusive (no barriers on who may purchase tickets or attend);

-- Held in a publicly visible and accessible location
+- Be held in a publicly visible and accessible location;

-- The event can not already receive County funding through certain County programs offered by the Arts Council of Hillsborough County or through other direct County funding arrangements.
-(Refer to the "Leveraging County Funding" section of this policy.)
+- Not already receive County funding through certain County programs offered by the Arts Council of Hillsborough County or through other direct County funding arrangements; (Refer to the "Leveraging County Funding" section of this policy.);

 - Eligibility requirements and grant guidelines